Welcome to Leiden University

 - Here you will find tips on room search, student card and more.

-The books you will be using in the first 'block' (September --- October) can be ordered from the webstore of Labyrint, our Study Association.
+The books you will be using in the first 'block' (September - beginning of November) can be ordered from the webstore of Labyrint, our Study Association.
 You receive a discount on books if you become a member of Labyrint.

 - Gray, P. & Bjorklund, D.F.
 (2018), Psychology (8th ed.).
 New York: Worth Publishers.
 ISBN-10: 1-319-15051-9.
 ISBN-13: 978-1-319-15051-8.